tipani86/openai-realtime-solar-system/README.md

 8. Ask about its moons - 5 moons will pop up
 9. (optional): Do the same with Jupiter and ask about Galilean moons - 4 moons will pop up
 10. Ask something related to the position of the planets in the solar system, for example "how are the planets positioned in their orbits" - The view will change to a high level view with orbits

+## Network Configuration and TURN Server

+This application uses WebRTC to establish a connection with OpenAI's Realtime API.
+By default, WebRTC attempts to establish a direct peer-to-peer connection, which may not work in all network environments due to firewalls, NATs, or proxies.

+To address this, the application now supports using a TURN (Traversal Using Relays around NAT) server to relay the WebRTC traffic when a direct connection is not possible.
+This significantly improves connection reliability, especially in restrictive network environments.

+The application automatically fetches the optimal TURN servers based on your location from the configured TURN service provider.
+No additional configuration is needed once the TURN credentials are set in the `.env` file.

+## Architecture

+The application consists of two main parts:

+1. **FastAPI Backend**: Handles secure communication with OpenAI's API.
+It fetches ephemeral session tokens that are used to establish WebRTC connections.
+This separation ensures API keys are not exposed to the client.

+2. **Next.js Frontend**: Provides the user interface and manages the WebRTC connection to OpenAI's Realtime API.
+It communicates with the FastAPI backend to get session tokens and with the TURN server to facilitate WebRTC connections.

 ## Customization